llangevin/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ##Creating the tidy datafile

 ###Getting the data
-The data are available on the web in a zip file, so the download.file and unzip function are used to obtain and decompresse the data on are working directory.
+The data are available on the web in a zip file, so the download.file and unzip function are used to obtain and decompress the data on are working directory.

 Weblink for the data
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 After the unzip, there is a directory name 'UCI HAR Dataset' containing 2 directories of data: train and test.
 The subjects have been randomly assigned to one of the 2 groups (train or test), so the subjects observations are in only one of the directories.
 The structure of data files is the same in each directory.
 When regrouping the data, it is important to take account that there is 2 separated groups of observations (train and test) and they must be append (rbind function).
 Also in each of this 2 groups, 3 files (subject_, y_ and x_) with the same numbers of observations must be merge side by side without altering the data order (cbind function).
 The files are loaded in R using the read.csv function and combine together using cbind and rbind functions.

 ###Cleaning of the data
 Once the data have been combined, the variable names are added using the features.txt file and the name function.
 Only the measurements on the mean and standard deviation are kept using subset and the grep function.
 The variables are renamed to be human readable, by replacing abbreviation with full name using sub and gsub function.
 In the tidy dataset, the actvity number have been replace with his appropriated label.
 The average of each variable for each activity and each subject is calculated and stored in a wide form of tidy data.

 ##Summary choice